 Chemical & Mechanical Plastic Recycling

-Recycling Technologies has engineered a modular and scalable machine, the RT7000, to chemically convert plastic waste that cannot be recycled currently into Plaxx®, a valuable hydrocarbon product.
+Recycling Technologies has engineered a modular and scalable machine, the RT7000, to chemically convert plastic waste that cannot currently be recycled, into Plaxx®, a valuable hydrocarbon product.
 The company's mission is to build 1,300 machines in the next decade, to underpin their purpose of producing 7 million tonnes of Plaxx® by 2027.
-In doing so, adding 10 million tonnes of recycling capacity.
+In doing so, they will create 10 million tonnes of recycling capacity.

-This lecture on chemical and mechanical plastic recycling is presented by Arthur op den Brouw, Brand & Design Consultant at Recycling Technologies.
+This tutorial on chemical and mechanical plastic recycling is presented by Arthur op den Brouw, Brand & Design Consultant (Advisor to the Board) at Recycling Technologies (until 2019).
 Questions are also answered by Sales & Marketing Director Adrian (Rupert) Haworth.
-Rupert spent 30 years at GE. running GE Energy in Russia and GE Energy’s strategic marketing department in Europe.
-Adrian represented GE before the Parliamentary Energy Select Committee hearing on Electricity Market Reforms and has spoken widely on energy matters across Europe.
+Rupert spent 30 years at GE, running GE Energy in Russia and the strategic marketing department in Europe.
+He represented GE before the Parliamentary Energy Select Committee hearing on Electricity Market Reforms and has spoken widely on energy matters across Europe.

 In the video you'll learn:

-- Can Recycling Technologies clean up our oceans?
+- Whether Recycling Technologies has the potential to clean up our oceans

 Login to view this lesson.
 Not a Professional Member of The Sustainable Fashion Collective?